MickaelCR/bookstore-api/README.md

 # (Edit .env with your actual database credentials)

 # 3. Run the application
-# Note: Database migration (Hibernate) and Data Seeding are automatic on startup.
+# Note: Database migration (Flyway) and Data Seeding are automatic on startup.
 ./gradlew bootRun

 ```

 ### Testing